ViraRa/Bioinformatics-Rosalind-problems/README.md

 **5th Project** - Find number of point mutations given two DNA sequences where the second sequnce is right below the first one.
 Must provide a sample.txt where the first DNA sequence is on the first line and second one is right beneath it.

-**6th Project** - Calculate the dominant allele ratio give a population of k, m ,n. k represents the homozgyous dominant organisms. m represent the heterzygous organism, and n represents the homozgyous recessive organisms.
+**6th Project** - Calculate the dominant allele ratio give a population of k, m ,n. k represents the homozygous dominant organisms. m represent the heterozygous organism, and n represents the homozygous recessive organisms.
 The population is given by k+m+n.
 The problem outputs a probability (decimal format) without replacement.